Welcome to ACCESS SUCCESS LLC

 7. The list of colleges you plan on applying to should include “safety” schools as well as some schools that are “targets” (but not guaranteed), a few schools that may be a “reach,” and a “dream” school (where you think you'll have absolutely no shot or no way of affording should you be accepted).
 Your list should be compromised of a minimum of 12 schools.
 An ideal breakdown would look like this: 1-2 “dream” schools, 2-3 “reach” schools, 3-4 “target” schools, 2-3 “safety” schools.
 Safety schools are a) those you are certain to be admitted to based on their requirements and the sense you've gotten from your contacts at the school; b) those you will be able to afford without hardship; c) colleges you really want to attend.

-visiting as many college campuses as possible can only help you in the admissions process.
+8. While visiting every college on your list isn't necessary (or practical), visiting as many college campuses as possible can only help you in the admissions process.
 Any time you have an opportunity to have a college rep associate your face with your name and application, you give yourself an advantage over other applicants who cannot do the same.
 Admissions counselors are not your only advocates.
 Equally important are college athletic coaches, department heads, financial aid counselors, even a student admissions guide can become your advocate.
 If your top choice of school is far from home, you may want to reserve your visit for AFTER you've been accepted.
 Revisit days can often be more insightful than an open house or pre-application tour and info session.

-ED, EA, Regular, Rolling), financial aid requirements, supplemental materials such as additional essays or portfolio review, audition dates, additional scholarship/grant information.
+9. Once you know exactly which colleges you will be applying to, put together a list of application submission deadlines (take note of the different dates for ED, EA, Regular, Rolling), financial aid requirements, supplemental materials such as additional essays or portfolio review, audition dates, additional scholarship/grant information.
 Do not wait till the Common App is updated, usually in early August, to begin working on getting your resume in order, choosing who will write your letters of recommendation, and drafting your application essays.
 Homeschoolers should have their transcripts formatted, course descriptions written and a list of all texts and materials used in each class prepared prior to the start of senior year.

 10. Hitting SEND on the Common App does not end your college admission adventure.
 It is important to stay in contact with any and all college representatives that you've come to know during the college search process.
 Monthly emails are a great way to do this without seeming overbearing.
 There are many advantages to staying in touch with a college rep. Should your application be deferred to a later acceptance deadline, you will have someone on the front-lines to direct you on what more you can do to better your chance of being accepted.
 Similarly, if you are wait-listed, you will have an admissions contact to whom you can send updates about your senior year academics and activities and about your summer plans.